 Don't stress, visitors to Cairns or Port Douglas without their own means of transport can still look forward to an epic Cape Tribulation trip!
 Currently, the best rated and cheapest deal is this Full-Day Tour to Cape Tribulation from Cairns or Port Douglas.

 Wildwood offers easily the most incredible rainforest-stay experience on offer in the Daintree.
-Located in the heart of Cape Tribulation, Wildwood is set on a rare exotic fruit orchard.
+Located in the heart of Cape Tribulation, you’ll find Wildwood set on a rare exotic fruit orchard.
 Guests have exclusive access to the orchard and can freely explore the 800+ trees on the property, picking and sampling any of the fruits in season.
 All rooms provide access to a landscaped garden and fire pits for guests to cookout under the stars.

 - Best Hostel in Cape Trib: Daintree Crocodylus Hostel - Backpackers and those on a budget who would prefer a bit more of a raw Daintree experience, I’d recommend the Crocodylus hostel.
-Located in Cow Bay, closer to the ferry, but just a short hop from Cape Tribulatio and Myall Beach, this hostel offers safari-tent style rooms which are built from wood and canvas, with high ceilings, fans and mosquito net.
+Located in Cow Bay, closer to the ferry, but just a short hop from Cape Tribulation and Myall Beach, this hostel offers safari-tent style rooms built from wood and canvas, with high ceilings, fans and mosquito net.
 All rooms have rainforest views and include access to their swimming pool!

 - Epic Holiday House For Groups: Cape Tribulation Holiday House - With a group or prefer a big house in the rainforest all to yourself?
 This accommodation is the highest-rated holiday house in Cape Tribulation.
 It’s set on 5-acres of rainforest and includes a huge balcony, 2 bedrooms and a fully equipped kitchen!